elliesec/Bondage-College/BondageClub/Books/Markdown/TheBondageClubManual/TheBondageClubManual.md

 Of course, we can't possibly document every tiny hidden secret about the club, and if you're a new member, we do encourage you to explore the club and discover what it can offer on your own initiative.
 But hopefully this guide will prove to be a useful reference for you throughout your time at the club.

+This is a large guide, so we encourage members to use the [table of contents](#table-of-contents) to assist in finding what they want.

 Once again, welcome to the Bondage Club, and we hope you enjoy your membership!

 ***